pabtomas/flagbox/DOCUMENTATION.md

 If you have not read the
 [README file](https://github.com/pabtomas/flagbox/blob/master/README.md) of
-this repository, read it to understand how to use *flagbox* for a basic usage.
+this repository, read it to understand how to use *Flagbox* for a basic usage.
-In this document we are going to talk about *flagbox*'s advanced features and I assume that you have a bit of practice with *flagbox*.
+In this document we are going to talk about *Flagbox*'s advanced features and I assume that you have a bit of practice with *Flagbox*.

 ## Backup feature

 Let's assume you opened a first terminal.
 You play with it a little bit and finally you filled a box full of marks.
-What if you want to open a second terminal and use marks defined in the first terminal without doing the job a second time? *flagbox* generates the `??` alias for this purpose.
-The `??` usage is simple: if the current box you are using is empty, *flagbox* will search for a default backup and restore it.
-Otherwise, *flagbox* will generate a backup.
+What if you want to open a second terminal and use marks defined in the first terminal without doing the job a second time? *Flagbox* generates the `??` alias for this purpose.
+The `??` usage is simple: if the current box you are using is empty, *Flagbox* will search for a default backup and restore it.
+Otherwise, *Flagbox* will generate a backup.
 For the use case we define earlier, the solution is simple:
 1) In the first terminal, the current box of the user is not empty, so the user can use `??` alias to generate a backup with box used in this terminal.